Hahn-Schickard/AutoFlow/README.md

 ## Features
-- __GUI interface:__ With this framework we offer a GUI, which should facilitate the entry into the AI as far as possible.
+- __Graphical user interface:__ With this framework we offer a GUI, which should facilitate the entry into the AI as far as possible.
 - __AutoML:__ With the help of AUTOML techniques, ML models can be generated automatically.
 No experience with ML is required.
 - __Automatic compression:__ Existing ML models can be automatically compressed to reduce the size of the model and speed it up.
 - __Automatic Code generation:__ The framework automatically generates code for executing the ML models on the target platform.